Vonathar/fantasia-js/README.md

 ## Future updates

-- Active player skills!
+- Rebirth system!
 - Player class system
 - New hero upgrades
-- A snake pet!
+- A pet beetle!
 - Inventory system

 ## Change log

-### 1.1.0
+### 1.2.0

 #### Gameplay

-- Complete overhaul of game maths!
-- Chest mobs now drop extra coins!
-- A new collectible pet!
+- Introduce player active skills!
+- New snake pet

 #### Other

-- XP in the Battle Log is now rendered with punctuation for easy reading
-- Images are now not draggable/selectable
+- Display potential damage increase next to pet DPS
+- Change images of resources to allow resolution to scale
+- Change 'food' to 'potions'
-- The battle log now displays the right amount of HP healed
+- Potions now heal 25% of player HP instead of 10%
-- The upgrade screen now displays the attack increase before purchasing
+- Battle screen, inventory and user settings are now not selectable
+- Fix a bug which allowed the player to heal while the enemy was respawning
-- Fix a bug which caused the 'Idle' screen to cover the inventory
+- Fix a bug which allowed the player to purchase all upgrades for the second pet at the basic price (1000)
-- Upgrade buttons now have added margin to prevent them from overlapping
+- Fix bug causing player damage multiplier to be ignored

 ## License